aarongxa/ShellTools/README.md

 # ShellTools

 My personal shell scripts, tmux configs, and other useful scripts developed over the years.

+Feel free to use.
+HMU with any questions!

 ## Installation